BenLambright/Meme-template-classification/README.md

 # Meme Template and Structure Classification
 Repo for our memo annotation and corpus research

-Developed annotation guidelines with a group to have students in the class hand-annotate folklore to identify and classify flora and fauny in stories using brat.
-Using these annotations, we attempted to classify the archetypal roles flora and fauna play in these stories.
+Developed annotation guidelines in an independent study to classify the structure and template of a meme using label studio.
+Using these annotations, we attempted to classify the templates and overal structure of memes using LLMs and computer vision models.

 ---